alantech/anycloud/docs/tutorial.md

 3) Enable programmatic access for that IAM user, and attach the built-in [`AmazonEC2FullAccess`](https://console.aws.amazon.com/iam/home#/policies/arn%3Aaws%3Aiam%3A%3Aaws%3Apolicy%2FAmazonEC2FullAccess)policy to it as described [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html#add-policies-console).

-4) Take the `accessKeyId` and `secretAccessKey` from step 2 and add a local `~/.anycloud/credentials.json` file with the following contents:
+4) Take the `accessKeyId` and `secretAccessKey` from step 2 and add a local `~/.anycloud/credentials.json` file.
+The top-level key is the alias you provide for referring to these credentials later on in the `anycloud.json` file.

 ```javascript
 {